-For the past eight years Ngapuhi have shown extraordinary kindness and generosity inviting me to perform a set of my original songs each year at Waitangi Treaty Grounds on Waitangi Day.
+For the past nine years Ngapuhi have shown extraordinary kindness and generosity inviting me to perform a set of my original songs each year at Waitangi Treaty Grounds on Waitangi Day.
 (6th Feb)

 To have an open platform for my songs at such a special place and on such a special day is a rare priviledge.